When it comes to designing and building with brick, size matters.

 Nowadays most bricks in the UK are made to a standard brick size of 215mm long, 102.5mm wide and 65mm high (215 x 102.5 x 65mm) and laid with a nominal 10mm mortar joint.

+However, there is a growing trend towards more non-standard brick dimensions, such as Wienerberger’s Roman and Megaline bricks.
 Longer, thinner formats are very much in vogue at the moment with brick heights below 50mm and brick lengths of more than 500mm not uncommon.
 These brick sizes are being used by architects and designers to make their contemporary projects stand out from the crowd.

+Architects and designers are increasingly looking to use more unusual or distinctive brick sizes for their projects.
 They are looking beyond the standard brick dimensions of 215 x 65mm commonly seen across the UK to longer and thinner formats.
-Our Roman range is the pinnacle of these more specialist brick dimensions and opens up a great deal of design possibilities.
+Our Roman range is an example of these more specialist brick dimensions and opens up a great deal of design possibilities.

 Available in a range of contempory colours, the brick dimensions for the Roman range is 400 x 100 x 40mm.